tarik-ibrahimovic/eduBOS5/README.md

 The entire verification flow, including QA and linting, is based on open-source tools.

-Given that eduBOS5 RTL is not in open-source domain, the build steps are not included in this public repo.
-Reach out to [Chili.CHIPS*ba](https://www.chili-chips.xyz) to learn more about our consulting engagement models, esp. related to having us put together complete apps with eduBOS5, including SOCs with custom accelerators for your tasks at hand.
+Given that eduBOS5 RTL is not in the open-source domain, the build steps are not included in this public repo.
+Reach out to [Chili.CHIPS*ba](https://www.chili-chips.xyz) for details about our consulting engagement models, esp. if you are looking to put together a system with eduBOS5, complete with SOC, custom accelerators and software app for it.

 ## Design overview
-**eduBOS5** is a single-threaded implementation of RV32I RISC-V ISA.
+**eduBOS5** is single-threaded (1 hart = hardware thread) implementation of RV32I RISC-V ISA.
 The RTL is written in clean SystemVerilog-2017, making use of language features that enhance readability and simplify debugging.

 What sets eduBOS5 apart is an unusually short execution pipeline of only 2-cycles.
 The 3-cycle pipeline option is also provided for higher Fmax.
-When used in combination with MCPs, even higher operating frequencies are within reach.
-The Gowin variant also includes option for building ALU from DSP HMs.
+When used in combination with MCPs, even higher operating frequencies are possible.
+The Gowin variants also include option for building ALU from DSP HMs.
 That brings about at least 30MHz Fmax boost compared to the stock, LUT-based ALU implementation.

 Simulation is another major differentor.
 We provide two options there:
 - cycle-accurate, all RTL testbench
 - fast, ISS-based HW/SW co-sim, by tapping into [Vproc](https://github.com/wyvernSemi/vproc) technology.

 Our other customization options are:
-- Instruction & Data prefetch (i.e. Caches)
+- Instruction & Data prefetch (i.e. Caches: I$, D$)
 - Branch Prediction
 - Interrupt Handling
-- portfolio of Accelerators for DSP and AI workloads
+- extensive portfolio of Accelerators for DSP and AI workloads
-- multi-threading and superscalar exectution

-Zicsr is not implemented at the moment. eduBOS5 currenty runs only deeply-embedded, bare-metal, self-standing programs.
-However, FreeRTOS support is in the plans.
-Misaligned data access is based on software traps.
+- Machine Priviledge Mode (Zicsr + Machine Registers = FreeRTOS support)
+- Multi-Threading (MT)
+- Superscalar execution
+- Hardware handling of misaligned data access (as opposed to standard software traps).

+Stock/basic eduBOS5 is primarily intended for deeply-embedded, bare-metal (aka self-standing) apps.
+FreeRTOS support and everything that comes with it is an add-on option.

 ### Block diagram
-eduBOS5 architecture is of Harvard type, with separate busses and ports for Instruction and Data Memory.
-The following diagram is conceptual and does not include all pipeline registers, which are carefully placed for better Fmax.
+eduBOS5 architecture is of Harvard type, with separate busses for Instruction and Data Memory.
+The following diagram conceptually shows its internal datapaths, but it does not include all pipeline registers, which are carefully placed to maximize operating frequency.

 ![eduBOS5 RISC-V block diagram](/0.doc/cpu_top_view_V2.png)

 ## Verification strategy

-Both dynamic (Functional) and static (Formal) methods are employed in **eduBOS5** verification process, utilizing open-source [Verilator](https://github.com/verilator/verilator) and [SymbiYosys](https://github.com/YosysHQ/sby).
+Both dynamic (Functional) and static (Formal) methods are tapped into for **eduBOS5** validation, utilizing open-source [Verilator](https://github.com/verilator/verilator) and [SymbiYosys](https://github.com/YosysHQ/sby) tool chains.
 Verilator testbench is written in SystemVerilog, with C++ backend.

-Hand-crafted tests in Assembly are used to verify each individual instruction, both on actual hardware and in functional simulation with waveform analysis.
+Hand-crafted tests in Assembly are used to verify each individual instruction, both on actual hardware, and in functional simulation with waveform analysis.
 RISC-V standard compliance testing with [riscv-tests](https://github.com/riscv-software-src/riscv-tests) is conducted.
-Formal verification is in the plans using [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal).
+Formal verification is based on [RISC-V Formal tests](https://github.com/YosysHQ/riscv-formal).

 ## Current/Target performance and size (WIP)